Business owners hire us for many reasons — the services described below are just a few common scenarios.

 Most of our business planning meetings end with us recommending that you follow-up with your accountant to make sure that we are on the same page.
 This step is designed to give confidence that we’ve developed a solid plan that supports your future goals.

-For more than 30 years, attorney Jim Clymer has assisted businesses with commercial transactions including:
+For more than 30 years, attorney Jim Clymer has assisted businesses in Lancaster County with commercial transactions including:

 Our business law attorneys handle contract disputes ranging from disagreements over construction contracts or agreements to purchase real estate.

-As Christian attorneys, we have assisted businesses wishing to avoid lawsuits or court proceedings by participating in alternative dispute resolution (ADR) forums, including mediation and arbitration.
+As Christian attorneys in Lancaster, PA, we have assisted businesses wishing to avoid lawsuits or court proceedings by participating in alternative dispute resolution (ADR) forums, including mediation and arbitration.

 When the courts cannot be avoided, we fight to see that your business is protected and your interests secured.